jsarathc/ckanext-odata/README.md

 The OData protocol also has support the $filter clause.
 However, implementing one is non-trivial as its a dialect that doesn't directly map to PostgreSQL.

-Instead, we implemented a $sqlfiter clause, where the use can specify a PostgreSQL where clause.
-In our view, this is actually a more powerful implementation as you have full access to PostgreSQL's filtering capabilities which is a superset of the OData $filter clause.
+Instead, we implemented a $sqlfiter clause, where the user can specify a PostgreSQL where clause.
+In our view, this is actually a more powerful implementation as the user has full access to PostgreSQL's filtering capabilities which is a superset of the OData $filter clause.

 **Note:** $sqlfilter is mutually exclusive to the $skip and $top parameters, as you can specify skip/top functionality using SQL primitives (e.g. [$top -> limit; $skip -> offset](http://www.postgresql.org/docs/8.2/static/queries-limit.html))